rogerbinns/apsw/doc/query.rst

 Python access
 -------------

-Call :class:`apsw.query.import_hook` which registers an import hook.
+Call :class:`apsw.query.import_hook` which registers a runtime import hook.
 (You can call it multiple times - only one hook will be registered.)
 Then :code:`import` your :code:`.sql` file as though it was a Python file.